-Key Mode Required Description ldapExpertUUIDGroupAttr rw no override the LDAP servers UUID attribute to identify LDAP group record lastJpegPhotoLookup r no set in runtime ldapNestedGroups rw no Whether LDAP supports nested groups ldapPagingSize rw no Number of results to return per page turnOnPasswordChange rw no Whether users are allowed to change passwords (hashing must happen on I ldapDynamicGroupMemberURL rw no URL for dynamic groups ldapDefaultPPolicyDN rw no PPolicy DN for password rules ldapConnectionTimeout rw no Set the LDAP_OPT_NETWORK_TIMEOUT connection options.
-Default to
+Key Mode Required Description ldapEmailAttribute rw no LDAP attribute containing the email address (takes first if multiple are sto ldapCacheTTL rw no How long results from LDAP are cached, defaults to 10min ldapUuidUserAttribute r no set in runtime ldapUuidGroupAttribute r no set in runtime IdapConfigurationActive rw no whether this configuration is active.
+1 is on, 0 is off. ldapExperiencedAdmin rw no used by the Settings Wizard, set to 1 for manual editing homeFolderNamingRule rw no LDAP attribute to use a user folder name hasPagedResultSupport r no set in runtime hasMemberOfFilterSupport r no set in runtime useMemberOfToDetectMembership rw no Whether to use memberOf to detect group memberships ldapExpertUsernameAttr rw no LDAP attribute to use as internal username.
+Might be modified (e.g. to av ldapExpertUUIDUserAttr rw no override the LDAP servers UUID attribute to identify LDAP user records ldapExpertUUIDGroupAttr rw no override the LDAP servers UUID attribute to identify LDAP group record lastJpegPhotoLookup r no set in runtime ldapNestedGroups rw no Whether LDAP supports nested groups ldapPagingSize rw no Number of results to return per page turnOnPasswordChange rw no Whether users are allowed to change passwords (hashing must happen on I ldapDynamicGroupMemberURL rw no URL for dynamic groups ldapDefaultPPolicyDN rw no PPolicy DN for password rules ldapConnectionTimeout rw no Set the LDAP_OPT_NETWORK_TIMEOUT connection options.
+Default to 15

-7.9 User provisioning API
+9.10 User provisioning API